dorman/StackBytes/README.md

 <img src="/Logos/piestacklogo.png">

-A GUI for the Restack Python API.
+A CLI for the Restack Python API.
 This project is based off of my goal to use Restack as the backend storage unit for adding devices and dashboard.
-My main goal for this project is to have it be a management platform for IoT security based devices while leveraging Restack for the storage of devices.
+My main goal for this project is to have it also be used as a platform for monitoring IoT devices that are specifically geared towards protecting against security attacks.

 However, I love Restack so that's why I wanted to use them as the backend and plus I didn't want to reinvent the wheel since they are already doing a great job developing a platform that manages IoT connected devices.